 Agreeing with the worker on an independent contractor status without a reasonable basis does not safeguard against being held legally liable for misclassification.

 We power the liquid workforce.

-How to tell if someone is an employee versus independent contractor?
+How to tell if someone is an employee versus an independent contractor?

 What behavioral control do you exert on your workers and their work performance?

 Work Hours, Location, Tools, and Equipment.
 An employer does not control an independent contractor’s schedule of work hours nor does an employer dictate where a freelancer must do their work.
 Moreover, an employer does not provide or specify the equipment and tools that a freelancer uses.
 In fact, a freelancer’s investment in their own tools and equipment helps support independent contractor status.

 Service Offerings and Training.
 A freelancer usually offers services to the general public and usually offers specialized skills and abilities (often with certifications/licenses obtained from training programs).
 In contrast, an employee is often offered training from his or her employer.